Brendan Eich, a programmer who

 World Wide Web

-, which last
+Consortium (W3C), which last

 developed a

-in 2004.
+recommendation in 2004.

-took over the
+Subsequently, WHATWG took over the

 development of the

-, publishing it as a
+Standard, publishing it as a

-living document
+living document.

-?According to the Wikipedia article on the WHATWG,
+living document?According to the Wikipedia article on the WHATWG,

 The WHATWG specification for HTML is a living document that will have continuous changes as necessary.[17]
 It includes the core markup language for the web, HTML, as well as numerous APIs like WebSocket, web worker, Web storage, etc.

-is NOT a programming language
+The DOM is NOT a programming language, but without

 it,

-would not have any
+Javascript would not have any

-or concept
+model or concept

 of